 - active herpes infection

-- vasa previa, a condition in which membranes containing blood vessels that connect the fetus and the placenta cover the opening of the cervix
+- vasa previa, a condition in which connective membranes cover the opening of the cervix

 - severe fetal abnormalities